Parent Coordination

 What is Parent Coordination?

 Parent coordination is a process of co-parent coaching in which a neutral party, a Parent Coordinator (PC), facilitates problem-solving related to co-parenting issues during separation and divorce.
 The focus is to minimize stress for children while supporting the necessary realignment of the co-parenting relationship.
-The PC focuses on the education of healthy communication patterns, conflict resolution skills, developmental and psychological needs of children, and common issues children experience in divorce.
+The PC focuses on healthy communication patterns, conflict-resolution skills, children's developmental and psychological needs, and common issues children experience in divorce.

 What are the Benefits of Parent Coordination?

-When parent coordination is successful, it will reduce stress for children and save the co-parents the extra expense and emotional upheaval of ongoing litigation.
+When parent coordination is successful, it will reduce stress for children and savethe co-parents the extra expense and emotional upheaval of ongoing litigation.
 Depending on specific circumstances, parents may need to seek further legal action, and some require the involvement of the courts.
 Due to the parent coordination process being non—confidential, with respect to the courts, the PC can provide information to attorneys when needed for the court to better understand the co-parenting dynamic.
-As a result, a PC can implement interventions aimed at improvements in the parental team.
+As a result, a PC can implement interventions to improve the parental team.

 What Happens in a Parent Coordination Session?